Description of the test

 If your allergy skin test is positive, you have several options to prevent an allergic reaction from occurring again.
 Some people choose to undergo desensitization, where small amounts of the allergen are gradually introduced to the body so that the person develops immunity to the allergen.

 If an allergic reaction develops, antihistamines can be used to relieve symptoms.

 Your allergist may also discuss helpful strategies to help you avoid or minimize exposure to allergens.

 The skin prick test and intradermal test can be read within about 15 minutes and the allergist can tell you the result during that same visit.
-The skin patch test requires you to return to your doctor's office after having worn the patch for 2 days.
+The skin patch test requires you to return to your doctor's office at the 2 day (48 hours) and 4 day (96 hours) mark.
 At that point, your doctor can tell you the results.
 Blood samples are sent to a lab and may take about a week before results are available.

 The accuracy of the skin test can vary.
 It is possible that you may react differently to the same substance at different times or react positively to the test yet not in everyday life.